arangodb/docs-hugo/site/content/3.10/aql/high-level-operations/sort.md

 weight: 25
 description: >-
-  The `SORT` operation allows you to specify one or multiple sort criteria and directions to order results or the elements of an array
+  The `SORT` operation allows you to specify one or multiple sort criteria and directions to control the order of query results or the elements of arrays
 archetype: default
 ---
 ## Syntax